armadaproject/armada/docs/api.md

 ## gRPC
 The API is defined in `/pkg/api` folder with `*.proto` files as source for all generated code.

-Folder `/pkg/api` also contains generated clients and together with helper methods from `/pkg/client` provides a convenient way to call Armada api from go code.
+Folder `/pkg/api` also contains generated clients and together with helper methods from `/pkg/client` provides a convenient way to call Armada API from go code.
 See armadactl code for [examples](../cmd/armadactl/cmd/submit.go).

-### Public api
+### Public API

-Following subset of api defined in `/pkg/api` is intended for public use.
+Following subset of API defined in `/pkg/api` is intended for public use.

 #### api.Submit ([definition](../pkg/api/submit.proto))